Tiffany678/BakeryShop_PassionProject/README.md

 ```

 ## The JPA Entity Class
-To quickly prototype our application’s domain layer, let’s define a simple JPA entity class, which will be responsible for modelling users:
+To quickly prototype our application’s domain layer, let’s define a simple JPA entity class, which will be responsible for modelling cake:

 ```
 @Entity
 @Table(name = "cake")
 public class Cake {

 	@Id
 	@Column(name="id")